openmrs/openmrs-book-guide/a-brief-history.md

 ### What's New in Version 1.9

-This version of OpenMRS includes a new concept,Visit.
-A visit is comprised of at least oneEncounter.
+This version of OpenMRS includes a new concept, **Visit**.
+A visit is comprised of at least one **Encounter**.
 Encounter has been redefined in this version as a transaction between a patient and at least one health care provider to provide service or assess a patient's health status.

 **OpenMRS Attributes** now allows for implementation-specific customizations of certain types of OpenMRS data.
 In earlier releases, only Person could be customized.
 Now, you can also customize Provider, Visit, and Location data.

 **Concept Mapping** has been improved in this release, now allowing you to define how your system's concepts relate to external concepts and standards.